 Parameter Sampling and Analysis Distribution System Standards Comments Microbiological Minimum of 48 samples per month collected and tested for total coliforms and/or E.coli .
-Minimum 25% of all samples collected weekly analyzed for heterotrophic plate count E.coli - NONE detected Total Coliforms - NONE detected Heterotrophic plate count - <500 colonies per mL sample 12 samples collected each week Samples sent to an accredited laboratory for analysis Adverse results are immediately reported by the lab to the City Free Chlorine Residual Minimum of 96 samples per month collected and tested for free chlorine.
-Collected twice weekly (at least 48 hours apart) from representative areas of the distribution system Minimum residual chlorine 0.05 mg/L City targets 0.20 mg/L City's acceptable low limit is 0.10 mg/L City flushes known dead ends on a regular basis to ensure at least 0.10 mg/L is maintained at all areas of the distribution system Turbidity Frequency of sampling not specified, however, City collects minimum of 96 samples per month and tests for turbidity.
+Minimum 25% of all samples collected weekly analyzed for heterotrophic plate count E.coli - NONE detected Total Coliforms - NONE detected Heterotrophic plate count - <500 cfu/mL 12 samples collected each week Samples sent to an accredited laboratory for analysis Adverse results are immediately reported by the lab to the City Free Chlorine Residual Minimum of 70 samples per month collected and tested for free chlorine.
+Collected twice weekly (at least 48 hours apart) from representative areas of the distribution system Minimum residual chlorine 0.05 mg/L City targets 0.20 mg/L City's acceptable low limit is 0.10 mg/L • City flushes all hydrants annually and known dead ends on a regular basis to ensure at least 0.10 mg/L is maintained at all areas of the distribution system Turbidity Frequency of sampling not specified, however, City collects minimum of 70 samples per month and tests for turbidity.
 Collected twice weekly from representative areas of the distribution system 5.0 NTU maximum aesthetic objective Turbidity generally not an issue in the distribution system, however City flushes on a regular basis to ensure turbidity levels remain low.
 Trihalomethanes (THMs) Sampled quarterly.
 Quantity of samples not specified in regulations.
-City collects 2 samples per quarter and submits for analysis.
-In 2015, moving to monthly sampling to assist Region with THMs study.
-0.10 mg/L maximum acceptable concentration Based on a four-quarter progressive annual average of test results (highest value per sampling event) at points that are likely to have an elevated potential for the formation of THMs
+City collects 2 samples per quarter and submits for analysis 0.10 mg/L maximum acceptable concentration Based on a four-quarter progressive annual average of test results (highest value per sampling event) at points that are likely to have an elevated potential for the formation of THMs